swaptacular/swpt_accounts/protocol.rst

 .. [#prepared-records] Note that at some point a `FinalizeTransfer`_ message MUST be sent for each "prepared" `CR record`_, and the record's status set to "finalized".
-Often this will be done immediately, and in that case, the `CR record`_ would change its status from "initiated", directly to "finalized".
+Often this will be done immediately, in which case the `CR record`_ will change its status from "initiated", directly to "finalized".

 Received `FinalizedTransfer`_ message